martinbogo/meshbbs/docs/development/WEBUI_DESIGN.md

 ## Executive Summary

 A web-based administration dashboard that **complements** (not replaces) the existing in-game `@` commands, providing:
+- **BBS Administration** - User management, message boards, topics, and system configuration
-- Visual content management for bulk operations
+- Visual content management for bulk operations (TinyMUSH when enabled)
 - Real-time system monitoring and metrics
 - Player moderation tools
-- Interactive world map and quest flow editors
+- Interactive world map and quest flow editors (TinyMUSH when enabled)
 - Offline JSON file editing

 **Core Principle**: Operates on the same data-driven JSON files and sled database as in-game commands.
 Changes sync bidirectionally.

+**Primary Use Case**: BBS administration and user management, with optional TinyMUSH content management when the game is enabled.

 ---